 Fast forward to 2019

-Roll on to 2018 and we are a year away from our 40th year anniversary.
+This year we hit a new milestone and we are celebrating our 40th year anniversary.
 What started as a windy puddle in Berkshire for windsurfing is now a multi sport, teaching and club facility with racing and social events.
 A busy cafe which is a hub all of its own - at weekends it seems to be a mecca for social gatherings and is about to embark on a new phase of entertaining by adding a new menu.
 We will be offering paninni and a brunch menu.
 Our thriving shop has also grown up and not only fills our surf shack but is branching out to a new ecommerce site which launches this Spring along with our new club site that has taken on some fresh rebranding bringing in a new logo of our Bray Watchtower and a colour scheme that reflects our love for the sports that we do on the water.
 A deep blue and sandy yellow.
 We are spreading our presence online by building on our social media platforms and connecting with more of our followers.